-- During the fall and spring semester, students will be allowed to make-up a total of 18 hours if enrolled part-time, and 30 hours if enrolled full-time each semester. - During the summer semester, students will be allowed to make-up a total of 9 hours if enrolled part-time, and 15 hours if enrolled full-time. - Make-up time is to be done prior to exceeding the attendance policy; once the student is withdrawn, make-up time is not applicable.
+- During the fall and spring semester, students will be allowed to make up a total of 30 hours. - During the summer semester, students will be allowed to make up a total of 15 hours. - The opportunity to make-up any clinical time is dependent upon program policies. - Students are responsible to maintain their own records of make-up time.

-- The opportunity to make-up any clinical time is dependent upon program policies. - Students are responsible to maintain their own records of make-up time. - Make-up time hours are prorated for students entering during a semester.
+- Make-up time hours are prorated for students entering during a semester.
 See program director if this applies. - See Make-up Attendance Procedure (PN), p.
 24.